jvm-graphics-labs/jogl-samples/jogl-samples/src/tests/gl_440/README.md

    vec2 B;
 } outB;
 ```
-Example of a shader input interface matching by block name:
+Example of a shader input interface matching by location:
 ```glsl

 layout (location = 2) in blockB